-Distinguished (met) 3 Proficient (met) 2 Developing (not met) 1 Unacceptable 0 Lessons are designed to demonstrate and develop understanding of mathematical connections.
-Throughout, students are consistently engaged in activities that address all 3 indicators.
-Lessons are designed to demonstrate and develop understanding of mathematical connections.
-Students are somewhat engaged in activities that address all 3 indicators.
-Lessons are designed to demonstrate and develop understanding of mathematical connections.
-Students are somewhat engaged in activities that address most of the indicators.
-Lessons are not designed to demonstrate and develop understanding of mathematical connections.
-Students are not engaged in activities that address most of the indicators.
+Distinguished (met) 3 Proficient (met) 2 Developing (not met) 1 Unacceptable 0 Lessons are designed to Lessons are designed to Lessons are designed to Lessons are not designed to demonstrate and develop demonstrate and develop demonstrate and develop demonstrate and develop understanding of understanding of understanding of understanding of mathematical connections. mathematical connections. mathematical connections. mathematical connections.
+Throughout, students are consistently engaged in Students are somewhat engaged in activities that Students are somewhat engaged in activities that Students are not engaged in activities that address most of activities that address all 3 address all 3 indicators. address most of the the indicators. indicators. indicators.